nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **Mandatory Field**: One or more flags with corresponding search terms.
 - **Special Syntax for Income (i/)**:
     - When filtering by income, use comparison operators `=`, `>`, or `<` to specify criteria.
-    - Example: `i/ >5000` will filter customers with an income greater than 5000.
+    - Example: `i/ >5000` will filter clients with an income greater than 5000.
     - See [Filtering By Income](#filtering-by-income) for more information.

 For detailed explanations of each flag and acceptable arguments, refer to Sections [4.3 Flags](#43-flags) and [4.4 Arguments](#44-arguments)

 **Examples:**
-- Filter customers by name:
+- Filter clients by name:
   ```
   filter n/ John Doe
   ```
-- Filter customers by job:
+- Filter clients by job:
   ```
   filter j/ doctor
   ```
-- Filter customers by name, job and remark:
+- Filter clients by name, job and remark:
   ```
   filter n/ Gordon Moore j/ doctor r/ award winner
   ```
 **Matching Criteria & Filter Behavior:**

 - **Substring Matching: (For most fields)**
-  Searches for most fields use **substring matching**, meaning the search term must match part of the field in the same order as it appears in the customer record.
+  Searches for most fields use **substring matching**, meaning the search term must match part of the field in the same order as it appears in the client record.
     - **Example:**
-      If a customer’s name is `Gordon Moore`, the search term `Gordon`, `Moore`, or `Gordon Moore` will match, but `Moore Gordon` will not.
+      If a client’s name is `Gordon Moore`, the search term `Gordon`, `Moore`, or `Gordon Moore` will match, but `Moore Gordon` will not.

 - **Filtering by Tier (Prefix Matching):**
   Tier searches use **prefix matching**, meaning the search term must match the beginning of the tier exactly.
     - **Example:**
-      If a customer has a tier labeled `Gold`, a search for `t/ G` or `t/ Gold` will match, but `t/ ld` or `t/ Gold Premium` will not.
+      If a client has a tier labeled `Gold`, a search for `t/ G` or `t/ Gold` will match, but `t/ ld` or `t/ Gold Premium` will not.

 - **Filtering by Income (Using Comparison Operators):**
-  Filtering by income allows numeric comparisons using operators `=`, `>`, or `<` to find customers whose income meets certain criteria.
+  Filtering by income allows numeric comparisons using operators `=`, `>`, or `<` to find clients whose income meets certain criteria.

     - **Equal to (`=`):**
-      Use `=` to find customers with a specific income.
+      Use `=` to find clients with a specific income.
-      Example: `i/ =5000` will match customers with an income of exactly 5000.
+      Example: `i/ =5000` will match clients with an income of exactly 5000.

     - **Greater than (`>`):**
-      Use `>` to find customers with an income higher than the specified threshold.
+      Use `>` to find clients with an income higher than the specified threshold.
-      Example: `i/ >5000` will match customers with incomes greater than 5000.
+      Example: `i/ >5000` will match clients with incomes greater than 5000.

     - **Less than (`<`):**
-      Use `<` to find customers with an income lower than the specified threshold.
+      Use `<` to find clients with an income lower than the specified threshold.
-      Example: `i/ <5000` will match customers with incomes below 5000.
+      Example: `i/ <5000` will match clients with incomes below 5000.

 **What to Expect:**
 - **On Success:**